csound/manual/docs/opcodes/partikkelsync.md

 _aphase_ -- clock phase.
 Outputs a linear ramping phase signal.
 Can be used e.g. for softsynchronization, or just as a phase generator ala _phasor_.

-Example
+## Examples

 Here is an example of the partikkelsync opcodes.
-It uses the file [partikkelsync.csd](../../examples/partikkelsync.csd).
+It uses the file [partikkelsync.csd](../examples/partikkelsync.csd).

 ``` csound-orc title="Example with soft sync of two partikkel generators." linenums="1"
 --8<-- "examples/partikkelsync.csd"